 Simon works on quality control and analysis of ocean subsurface temperature and salinity observations.

-Simon is responsible for the maintenance and development of the quality control system for ocean subsurface observations, which he uses to produce the EN3 dataset of ocean subsurface temperature and salinity data.
-The EN3 products are freely available for private study and research purposes from the Met Office Hadley Centre observations webpages.
+Simon is responsible for the maintenance and development of the quality control system for ocean subsurface observations, which he uses to produce the EN4 dataset of ocean subsurface temperature and salinity data.
+The EN4 products are freely available for private study and research purposes from the Met Office Hadley Centre observations webpages.
 The data are used for a variety of purposes both within the Met Office and externally, including for initialising decadal forecasts and for evaluating model outputs.
 Part of Simon's role is to use the data to determine how the heat content of the oceans has changed over time, and to understand the level of uncertainty in those heat content estimates.
+Simon is also involved with the ESA SST CCI project project, for example developing its user requirements document and writing its product user guide.

 Simon joined the Met Office in February 2008.
 Prior to this, he studied for a PhD at the University of Leicester, the topic of which was an investigation of the physical properties of white dwarf stars.
 After completing his PhD he worked as a post-doctoral research associate, studying retrievals of sea surface temperature from satellite data in the Earth Observation Science research group at the University of Leicester.
 Immediately before joining the Met Office, he worked at QinetiQ on the processing and analysis of synthetic aperture radar data.